nesaboz/SpaceNet8/README_with_details.md

 There is a way to avoid constant `sudo` but requires messing with some json config files.
 For now just use `sudo`.

 ### Download SpaceNet8 data

+This has already done and is here for reference.

 Let this be folder (create via mkdir): **~/share/data**